The data protection landscape in the Kingdom of Saudi Arabia ("KSA") is primarily (but not exclusively) regulated by the following:

-There may also be specific regulations applicable to certain industries, for example, in banking, which is regulated by the Saudi Arabian Monetary Authority (SAMA).
+There may also be specific regulations applicable to certain industries / sectors, for example, in banking, which is regulated by the Saudi Central Bank (previously known as the Saudi Arabian Monetary Authority).

 Definition of personal data

 Under the PDPIR, Personal Data is defined as "Any element of data, regardless of source or form whatsoever, which independently or when combined with other available information could lead to the identification of a person including but not limited to: first name and last name, Saudi national ID number, addresses, phone, number, bank account number, credit card number, health data, images or videos of that person."